Interviewed and Edited by Randall Jarrell

 2000, 232 pages.

 Read the PDF of Raymond F. Dasmann's oral history (E-Scholarship).
 Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator and the editor, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 "Not everyone seems to realize there is another vicious world war already underway--the war against the planet.
 It is an ecological war, and the weapons being used are more powerful everyday . . .
 When this war is finally won, the consequences will be as severe and irreversible as though we had fought a nuclear war."